 Is Teflon Safe in Bread Makers?

 To really put your mind at ease about using bread makers with Teflon, bread bakes at low temperature.
 The maximum that bread will bake in a bread maker is around 175 to 180 degrees Celsius.
 This is significantly lower than the temperature where Teflon can potentially become harmful.

 Unfortunately, it is pretty challenging to find a bread maker with a stainless steel bread pan.
 There currently is only one on the market that uses stainless steel.

-If you are concerned about using Teflon, the best thing to do is get a bread maker that has the option of custom settings so you can adjust the temperature accordingly.
+If you are concerned about using Teflon, the best thing to do is get a bread maker that has the option of customsing your settings so you can adjust the temperature accordingly.
 Most bread makers come with pre-programmed settings and therefore cannot be changed.
 But we have managed to find a few bread makers where it is possible to adjust the temperature settings.

 The Sana Bread Maker markets itself to be the only bread maker without Teflon.
-It has a stainless steel bread pan, so if we haven’t been able to convice you about using, you can be assured that your bread will be cooked in the safest way possible.
+It has a stainless steel bread pan, so you can be assured that your bread will be cooked in the safest way possible.